Jair Ventura

-Jair Zaksauskas Ribeiro Ventura (born 14 March 1979) is a Brazilian professional football coach and former player who played as a forward.
+Jair Zaksauskas Ribeiro Ventura (born 14 March 1979), nicknamed "Jair Adventure" is a Brazilian professional football coach and former player who played as a forward.
 He is the current head coach of Vitória.

 Besides Brazil, Ventura has played in France, Greece, and Gabon.

 Playing career

 Born in Rio de Janeiro, Ventura was a forward during his playing days, representing São Cristóvão, Bonsucesso, Bangu, Mulhouse and Mesquita, aside from teams in Greece and Gabon.
 He retired at the age of 26, and subsequently had spells at America-RJ and Madureira.